seleniumbase/SeleniumBase/examples/cdp_mode/playwright/ReadMe.md

 In the sync formats, `get_endpoint_url()` also applies `nest-asyncio` so that nested event loops are allowed.
 (Python doesn't allow nested event loops by default).
 Without this, you'd get the error: `"Cannot run the event loop while another loop is running"` when calling CDP Mode methods (such as `solve_captcha()`) from within the Playwright context manager.
 This `nest-asyncio` call is done behind-the-scenes so that users don't need to handle this on their own.

 Default timeout values are different between Playwright and SeleniumBase.
-For instance, a 30-second default timeout in a Playwright method might be 10 seconds in the equivalent SeleniumBase method.
+For instance, a 30-second default timeout in a Playwright method might only be 10 seconds in the equivalent SeleniumBase method.

 When specifying custom timeout values, Playwright uses milliseconds, whereas SeleniumBase uses seconds.
-Eg. `page.wait_for_timeout(500)` is the equivalent of `sb.sleep(0.5)`.
+Eg. `page.wait_for_timeout(2000)` is the equivalent of `sb.sleep(2)`.
+Although adding random sleeps to a script is generally discouraged, it helps the automation look more human-like for stealth, and it can prevent exceeding rate limits that trigger a block when automation performs actions too quickly.

 Playwright's `:has-text()` selector is the equivalent of SeleniumBase's `:contains()` selector, except for one small difference: `:has-text()` isn't case-sensitive, but `:contains()` is.